 To be Familiar with QBPC: a Professional Team

-QBPC has seven committees to carry out the organization’s activities, namely, Best Practices/Enforcement, Customs, Government Affairs and Public Policy, Internet, Legal, Membership Services and Patent and Innovation.
-QBPC has set up 16 Industry Working Groups (IWGs) which are responsible for the study of IPR protection issues in specific industries concerning member companies.
-The IWGs include Agricultural, Artificial Intelligence & Digital, Automation & Electric, Automotive, Chemical, Food Beverage & Alcohol, Home Appliances, IT, Lighting and Smart Home, Luxury Goods, Personal Care, Pharmaceutical & Medical Devices, Printing, Sports, Fashion & Lifestyle, Toys & Licensed Goods and Wireless & Integrated Circuit.
+QBPC has six committees to carry out the organization’s activities, namely, Best Practices/Enforcement, Customs, Government Affairs and Public Policy, Internet, Legal, and Patent and Innovation.
+QBPC has set up 15 Industry Working Groups (IWGs) which are responsible for the study of IPR protection issues in specific industries concerning member companies.
+The IWGs include Agricultural, Artificial Intelligence & Digital, Automation & Electric, Automotive, Chemical, Food Beverage & Alcohol, Home Appliances, Lighting and Smart Home, Luxury Goods, Personal Care, Pharmaceutical & Medical Devices, Printing, Sports, Fashion & Lifestyle, Toys & Licensed Goods and Wireless & Integrated Circuit.